Luis Enrique: Celta

 On 8 June 2013, Luis Enrique became Celta de Vigo's new manager, replacing former national teammate Abel Resino.
 He led the Galicians to the ninth position in his only season, highlights including a 2–0 home win against Real Madrid that ended the opposition's possibilities of winning the league title.

-On 16 May 2014, Enrique announced that he would be leaving Celta.
+On 16 May 2014, Luis Enrique announced that he would be leaving Celta.